 Try Red wine instead of cocktails

 Studies say that moderate amount of alcohol can raise the level of HDL.
-However if you are backing it up with margaritas or mixing drinks with fruit juice then you are putting yourself on high risk.
+However, if you are backing it up with margaritas or mixing drinks with fruit juice then you are putting yourself at high risk.
 This is because such hard drinks come with high amount of carb that will raise the “bad cholesterol” in the body.
-Try switching to red wine that has about one tenth carb you see in margarita PLUS you will be deriving excellent antioxidants such as flavonoids that has the ability to lower the LDL and boost HDL in body.
+Try switching to red wine that has about one-tenth carb you see in margarita PLUS you will be deriving excellent antioxidants such as flavonoids that have the ability to lower the LDL and boost HDL in the body.